plooliveira/mvvm_kit/README.md

 ## Disclaimer
 This package is still in early development.
-While it is functional and can be used in production applications, there may be breaking changes in future releases as we continue to improve and refine the API.
+While it is functional, there may be breaking changes in future releases as we continue to improve and refine the API.
+So please use it with caution in production applications.

 ## Overview